ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework.md

 }
 ```

-Id not need to apply `UseSelections` again. `UseSelections` really only has to be applied where the data is fetched.
-In this case I do only want to support filtering but no sorting on enrollments.
+We don\`t need to apply `UseSelections` again. `UseSelections` really only has to be applied where the data is fetched.
+In this case we do only want to support filtering but no sorting on enrollments.
 I could again add both but decided to only use filtering here.

-Let us restart our server and modify the query further.
+Let us restart our server and modify our query further.

 ```bash
 dotnet run --urls http://localhost:5000